top of page

 Goa is the hippie haven of India, a small Christian-dominated region once colonised by the Portuguese, and now the centre of Indian tourism for many internationals and locals.

-Goa has 35 beaches - some offer all night trance parties favoured by Russian travellers and domestic tourists (e.g. Arjuna, Palolem), others a breeding ground for life-coaches, yoga teachers and cacao ceremonies flocked to by Israeli visitors (e.g. Arambol), and some still hold onto a little shred of what they once were– sleepy fishing villages by beautiful stretches of sand with the occasional cute beach bar (e.g. Agonda, Patnem).
+Goa has 35 beaches - some offer all-night trance parties favoured by Russian travellers and domestic tourists (e.g. Arjuna, Palolem), others a breeding ground for life-coaches, yoga teachers and cacao ceremonies flocked to by Israeli visitors (e.g. Arambol), and some still hold onto a little shred of what they once were– sleepy fishing villages by beautiful stretches of sand with the occasional cute beach bar (e.g. Agonda, Benaulim, Patnem).
 I don't know about you but the latter appeals to me the most.
 CHOOSE YOUR BEACH WISELY.

 Cows on Goan Beach